moneynguyen0o0/react-express-mm/README.md

 # React-Express-MM
-A React Express Boilerplate to get started to development.
+A very simple boilerplate to get started to development.

 View a live demo of this project [here](https://react-express-mm.herokuapp.com/).
 ### Features